Navshekhars/Homeopathic-remedies---Recommendation-for-travel/README.md

-# Homeopathic-remedies---Recommendation-for-travel
+# homeopathic-guide
-App on Homeopathic remedy recommendation
+App on Homeopathic remedies and recommendation for Travel